-Prerequisite(s): Placement through multiple-measures assessment process
+Prerequisite: Placement through multiple-measures assessment process.

+Not open for credit to students who have completed or are currently enrolled in ESL 205A.
+Non-degree applicable.

+Continuation of ESOL 291: Study of words and idioms as used in context.
 Not open for students who have completed or are currently enrolled in ESL 205A.

-Continuation of ESOL 291: Study of words and idioms as used in context, 4930.87 assessment process
+4930.87